An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Potential synonyms | To open |

-Our next meaning of 'bring up' is one that has become MUCH more widespread over the last few decades as it is used particularly with IT and computers and means to cause something to appear on your screen.
+Our next meaning of 'bring up' is one that has become MUCH more widespread over the last few decades as it is used particularly with IT and computers and means 'to cause something to appear on your screen'.

-This is normally used when we click on something to open it, such as a document or web page, but is also used extremely commonly when talking about the results of a search on a search engine (naming no names, you know the ones I'm talking about!).
+This application is normally used when we click on something to open it, such as a document or web page, but is also used extremely commonly when talking about the results of a search on a search engine (naming no names, you know the ones I'm talking about!).

 If you right click with your mouse, it will bring up a menu.
-INTENDED MEANING: If you right click, a menu will appear on your screen.

 Can you bring up the results of the test on your screen for me?
-INTENDED MEANING: Can you open the test results on your screen so I can see them.

 When I looked up the question online it brought lots of irrelevant results up.
-INTENDED MEANING: When I searched for the answer to a question on a search engine, there were a lot of unrelated answers in the results.

 Meaning 6: To come to a sudden stop

-CEFR Language Level | C1 - Proficient |
+CEFR Language Level | C1 - Advanced |

 Usage | Rare |